 2. Keep Track of How Your Child is Doing

 Doing this in order to punish them for bad grades will only stress both of you out, but ensuring you keep up with their needs is a significant way you can have an impact on their learning.
 Communicating with their teacher and seeing where their weaknesses and strengths are can allow you the headway to aid them before they get too far behind.

 3. Help Them With Homework

-Every child dreads homework.
+Whether it’s math, social studies or book reports – most children dread homework.
 After a long day at school, most just want to be done and go play, but this isn’t always conducive to proper learning or information retention.
-If you can’t help them with their homework directly, it might be prudent to give them a special, quiet place to work.
-Always check in with them to make sure things are getting done, rewarding them if they finish.
+If you can’t help them with their homework directly, make sure you give them a special, quiet place to work.
+Check in with them to make sure things are getting done, rewarding them if they finish.

 If you might be worried that you can’t help them with homework because you don’t know the subject or language very well, finding someone who can help may be a wise decision.

 4. Have a Positive, Praising Attitude